Why Does My House Smell Like Sewage

 We’ve developed an extensive step-by-step guide that will help you determine the source of the bad smells in your house and ways to eliminate the cause.

-Common Sources of Sewer Odors Inside The House
+Common Sources Of Sewer Odors Inside The House

 When you first notice a sewer smell in the house, your first instinct is to clean up your toilet and use fans and air fresheners.
 However, if even after cleaning the toilet thoroughly and using fragrant agents, you still notice the smell, chances are that there is another source of sewage smell in the house.

-Odors From Shower Drain
+Odor From Shower Drain

-You may hold your toilet responsible for a sewer-like smell in the house, but surprisingly it’s not the leading cause.
+You may hold your toilet responsible for a sewer-like smell in the house, but surprisingly, it’s not the leading cause.
 When the house stinks like a sewer, inspect your shower drain.
 Following are a few reasons why the bathroom smells through the shower drain:

-A dry P-Tap
+A Dry P-Tap

 If your bathroom smells like sewer right after a shower, the P-trap is the cause.
 The P-trap is a U-shaped pipe underneath the shower drain through which the water passes.
 A P-trap is used to retain a small amount of water at all times so sewer gasses do not back up the pipe and get released into the bathroom.